-2. If the majority of the company’s shares are not owned by third-country nationals (i.e equal to or less than 50%) then the company is eligible if the foreign participation represents an amount of at least €200.000.
+2. In case that, the percentage, of the company’s shares, owned by a third-country national is equal or less than 50%, the company is eligible if that foreign participation has a value of at least €200.000.

 In both cases above (1&2), the ultimate beneficial owner (UBO) must deposit an amount of €200,000 in an account held by the company in a credit institution licensed by the Central Bank (payment institutions are not included).
 Alternatively, the company can submit evidence of an investment amounting to €200,000, for the purposes of operating its business in Cyprus (e.g. office purchase, office equipment purchase, etc.).

 If more UBOs exist, then this amount can be deposited or invested by a single UBO or collectively.

 3. Public companies registered on any recognised stock exchange.

 4. Companies of international activities (formerly off-shore), which operated before the change of regime, whose data are held by the Central Bank.